PierreLiddle/monitorlizard/README.md

 2. Alert on users that have created a S3 bucket or used DynamoDB in the production account for the first time
 3. More than 3 user signin failures within 5 minutes (sign in or assume role)

+Rule Set:

+Rule Id	|	Rule Type	|	Description
+----|	----	|----
+Access Denied in Production	|	User activity anomaly	|	Access denied event occured in production account 12345678: The following users caused more than 3 access denied within 5 minutes in any service.
+New user created S3 bucket	|	User activity anomaly	|	New user created S3 bucket in production account.
+Failed user authentication	|	User activity anomaly	|	User reached signin failure threshold in account 12345678: The following users caused more than 3 login failures within 5 minutes.
+Failed authentications from IP	|	User activity anomaly	|	Source IP reached signin failure threshold (any account).
+Failed Assume Role	|	User activity anomaly	|	User reached failed assume role threshold in account 12345678: The following users caused more than 3 login failures within 5 minutes.
+New users launching EC2 instance	|	User activity anomaly	|	New or infrequent launch EC2 instance event by user in production account: The following IAM users where used for EC2 launch events for the first time within the alert window.
+Unauthorized Operation in Production	|	User activity anomaly	|	Unauthorized operation event occured in production account 12345678: The following users caused at least 1 unauthorized error within 5 minutes in any service.

 ### [Use Case 2: Event anomaly] (https://github.com/awsvolks/monitorlizard/tree/master/Lambda/UseCase2)